ssorj/qpid-proton/proton-c/bindings/cpp/docs/mt.md

 safely so that you can treat the work function like an event callback and safely access the handler and Proton objects stored on it.

-The examples @ref multithreaded_client.cpp and @ref multithreaded_client_flow_control.cpp show how you can send and receive messages from non-Proton threads using work queues.
+The examples @ref multithreaded-client.cpp and @ref multithreaded-client-flow-control.cpp show how you can send and receive messages from non-Proton threads using work queues.

 ## The wake primitive